 - elements of style and interpretation

-Online candidates – please look to submit a recording of you leading a workshop with the areas highlighted above, uploading to your profile on Acceptd.
+- Online candidates will be asked to submit a recording of you leading a workshop with the areas highlighted above, uploading to your profile on Acceptd.
 If you are unable to work with an ensemble in person, we would be happy for you to submit a recording of you working with an ensemble over Zoom.
 Please do try and submit this prior to your audition/interview but if not possible, please let us know and you can then submit this up to 3 weeks after your interview.

 The candidate will be asked a series of questions in relation to their skills, knowledge, and experience as an emerging Musical Director.
 Focus will be placed on areas of communication, knowledge, and awareness of style and genre shown by each candidate.

-Part 3.
-Folio Submission/ including your CV and the set arrangement
+Folio Submission – including your CV, and the set arrangement

 Please forward or upload any material that you feel would support your application on Acceptd – this applies to both in-person and online candidates.
 This should include a CV, any relevant documentation of scoring or arranging work and could include videos or audio recordings of your work.

-Could you also arrange the following extracts for your choice of ensemble and upload your scoring of the set arrangement below.
+Candidates will also be asked to arrange the following extracts for your choice of ensemble and upload your scoring of the set arrangement below.
 This may be discussed further at your audition.

 - Following your audition